thisismyrobot/motorsport-dev/README.md

 ## Run

-This launch.py script coordinates the different modules etc. This is what you'd no-doubt change the most for your hardware setup.

     cd race-pi
     python scripts/launch.py

+## Other projects

+There are other similar projects that I've done work on that lead to this one, they've been bundled here for your information/entertainment.

-## py-gps
+### py-gps

 An old project for rendering GPS location on Google Maps.

 Formerly at https://github.com/thisismyrobot/py-gps

-## gps-speedo
+### gps-speedo

 An old project for displaying speed on a voltmeter using GPS and a Picaxe.